ysfemreAlbyrk/Tranfastic/readme.md

 - **⚡ Hotkey Activation:** Opens translation window instantly with a customizable keyboard shortcut.
 - **🖥️ System Tray Integration:** Operates silently in the background to minimize clutter.
 - **⚙️ Customizable Settings:** Lets you configure source and destination languages.
-- **🔔 Notifications:** Option to notify you when translations are ready.
 - **🔒 Privacy Focused:** Does not store any translation history or sensitive information.

 ## 🚀 Getting Started